-though seldom under 10,000 feet.
-It included, at least, 350 square miles of glaciers, for the most part of the larger kind.
-Those glaciers already surveyed, to the north of the

-Shayok, have proved to be quite as large as the ones previously measured in 1858 and 1859, by those very able and energetic topographical Surveyors, Captain Austen and Lieut.
-Melville of the Kashmir series, near the Kun and Nun peaks, in the Wurdwan and Sooroo districts.

-Captain Austen's ground, in one part, rose nearly 27,000 feet, and one of the glaciers, in the highest ground, is about 11 miles in length, and from $\frac{3}{4}$ to 2 miles in breadth.
+During the season topographical sketches were made of the whole of the valley of the Indus, from Skardo the capital of Little Thibet or Baltistan to Leh the capital of Ladak, as well as the whole of the Sooroo and Dras valleys, the plains of Deosai, and a large part of the Shigar valley north of Skardo with a portion of the Nubra or Shayok valley.
+This large tract of country, in all an area of about 12,000 square miles,-had been triangulated in previous seasons.
+It embraces all sorts of ground from an altitude of 27,000 feet down in a few cases to 8000 feet above the sea, though seldom under 10,000 feet.
+It includes at least 300 square miles of glaciers for the most part of the larger kind.
+Those glaciers already surveyed to the north of the Shayok have proved to be quite as large as the ones previously measured, t by those very able and energetic topographical surveyors Captain Austen and Lieut.
+Melville of the Kashmir Series, near the Kún and Nún peaks in the Wurdwan and Sooroo districts.
+Captain Austen's ground in one part rose to nearly 27,000 feet, and one of the glaciers in the highest ground is about 11 miles in length and from $\frac{1}{2}$ to $1\frac{3}{4}$ miles in breadth.
 In Lieut.
-Melville's work the peaks ran up to nearly 24,000, and under Kun, the highest peak, one of the glaciers is about 10 miles long, and from $\frac{1}{2}$ to $1\frac{1}{2}$ miles broad.
-Glaciers are, in fact, in this section of the Himalayas, very much larger and more numerous than in any part of the Himalayas previously Possibly this is in some measure due to the surveyed. latitude, as all these glaciers lie between latitudes 33 and 36 degrees north;-but it must also be partly the result of the immense heights of the peaks generally, as, with the exception of those of Nepal, they exceed all other parts of the Himalayas that have, as yet, been measured.
+Melville's work, the peaks ran up to nearly 24,000 and under Kún one of the glaciers is about 10 miles long and from 1⁄2 to 11⁄2 miles broad.
+Glaciers are in fact in this section of the Himalayas very much larger and more numerous than in any part of the Himalayas previously survey-Possibly this is in some measure due to the latitude, as all these glaciers lie between latitudes 33° and 36° north, but it must also be partly the result of the immense height of the peaks generally as, with the exception of those of Nepal, they exceed all other peaks of the Himalayas that have as yet been measured.

-The glaciers in the neighbourhood of the Nanya Parbut and K2 have not, as yet, been explored.
-They will, undoubtedly, be large, and those of the latter, at any rate, are, from all that has been seen and heard, likely to prove even larger than the ones already measured.
-From 3 to 4 marches are occupied in crossing the glacier at the head of Brald's branch of the Shigar river.
+The glaciers in the neighbourhood of the Nanga Parbat and K (2) have not as yet been explored: they will undoubtedly be large, and those of the latter at any rate are, from all that has been seen and heard, likely to prove even larger than the ones already measured.
+From 3 to 4 marches are occupied in crossing the glacier at the head of the Braldo branch of the Shigar river.